Ajimaru/ajitroids/devtools/README.md

 - Bash scripts for release automation and GitHub integration
 - Python scripts for documentation generation
-- Makefile and for easy usage
+- Makefile for easy usage

-The flow of the `full-release.sh` script is visualized in the file [`full-releaae-sh-flow.html`](./full-releaae-sh-flow.html).
+The flow of the `full-release.sh` script is visualized in the file [`full-release-sh.html`](./full-release-sh.html).
 You can open this HTML file to see a step-by-step overview of the release process.

 All scripts are documented below and can be used independently or in combination for a streamlined workflow.